Master of Arts (M.A.)

-Students’ programs culminate in applied clinical experience in our state-of-the-art, on-site training clinic and in off-campus internships.
-The counseling faculty believes that our students are the foundation of our program, and thus, we strive to offer top quality, hands-on training to prepare the most competent and ethical professional counselors.
+Students’ CMHC +AC programs culminate in applied clinical experience in our state-of-the-art, on-site training clinic and in off-campus internships.
+The counseling faculty believes that our students are the foundation of our program, and thus, we strive to offer top quality, hands-on training to prepare the most competent and ethical professional counselors and art therapists.

 January 15: Application for spring/summer due